Bollywood singing legend Lata Mangeshkar dies aged 92

 PM Narendra Modi leads tributes to star: ‘I grieve with my fellow Indians’

-The beloved Indian singer Lata Mangeshkar has died in hospital aged 92, after testing positive for Covid-19 last month.
+India is in mourning after the beloved singer Lata Mangeshkar died in hospital aged 92, having tested positive for Covid-19 last month.

 She was admitted to Mumbai’s Breach Candy Hospital on 8 January, and her condition later deteriorated after she was diagnosed with pneumonia, according to local media reports.